open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>value</b></td>
         <td>string</td>
         <td>
-          Value is the taint value the toleration matches to.<br/>
+          Value is the taint value the toleration matches to.
+If the operator is Exists, the value should be empty, otherwise just a regular string.<br/>
         </td>
         <td>false</td>
       </tr></tbody>